 Very often the latest advances and innovations come from the smaller companies, with the more ponderous global brands taking time to catch up.

 Have a look at the LED bulb or it’s illustration – sometimes there are clues to the quality of the product.
-Older LED technology, for example, needs to use lots of small LEDs (anywhere up to 80) to produce enough light.
+Older LED technology, for example, needs to use lots of small LED light bulbs (anywhere up to 80) to produce enough light.

 It’s better to choose a modern 3 x 1W or SMD 5050 bulb.
-Have a look to see if the bulb has a glass front cover over the LEDs – if the bulb doesn’t have this, it can be a sign of corner-cutting and poor quality manufacturing.
+Have a look to see if the bulb has a glass front cover over the LED light bulbs – if the bulb doesn’t have this, it can be a sign of corner-cutting and poor quality manufacturing.

 Have a look at their Terms and Conditions so you understand their warranty and returns procedures.
 Finally, check there is enough information on the website about the bulbs so you can be sure of ordering the right one, or an expert you can call.